halex5000/ld-articles/SDKs/LaunchDarkly SDKs.md

 Because of the bandwidth and security considerations required for client-side SDKs, they handle things a bit differently.

 1. The SDK client is initialized with the user data (because each client is a unique user).
-2. LaunchDarkly performs the flag evaluation and sends over flag results for the user and caches them locally.
+2. LaunchDarkly evaluates all flags in scope for the provided mobile key or client-side ID and caches them locally.
 How the data is cached depends on the platform.
 For example, LocalStorage is used to cache flag values in the browser.
-3. Due to data and bandwidth considerations, the SDK does not automatically stream updates to the client.
-However, subscribing the the `change` event for flags or a particular flag will open a streaming connection for real-time updates.
+3. Streaming is enabled by default, except in the case of the JavaScript SDKs, where subscribing the the `change` event for flags or a particular flag will open a streaming connection for real-time updates.
+On mobile SDKs streaming is enabled when the app is in the foreground but, when it is in the background, it uses polling.
-4. The SDK gets flag variations from the cache or via stream updates.
+4. The SDK gets flag variations from the cache or via streaming/polling updates.

 The combination of local caching and streaming of updates when requested makes flag evaluation on the client as fast as possible, while keeping full flag data and user segments on LaunchDarkly rather than passing them to the client keeps any sensitive data secure while preserving limited bandwidth.

 ## Flag evaluation...more complicated than you'd think

 There's a lot more to flag evaluation than you'd think.
 Things like user targeting, progressive rollouts and experimentation, just to name a few, make the logic behind getting a flag value fairly complex.
 Luckily our server-side SDKs come with the full feature flag evaluation algorithm built in.
 This is what allows your server-side application to evaluate potentially thousands of user connections almost instantaneously because the the SDK doesn't need to talk to LaunchDarkly and the flag evaluation logic is built-in.

+And don't worry, you don't need to hanlde this complexity when using our client-side SDKs either, since they delegate this logic to the LaunchDarkly service.

 ## But wait, there's more...